justnonamenoname/lifeticle/readme.txt

 If we assume that emergence (the presence of properties in a system that are not inherent in its individual components) can create qualia, then still, signals in the brain must converge at a single point through the method of generating qualia, otherwise, a binding problem arises, which makes the issue of emergence meaningless.
 The properties of emergence can be obtained by modeling, for example: knowing the properties of a water molecule, by modeling a multitude of molecules, we can obtain the properties of water.
-The problem of pointwise binding requires a separate physical law, which also points to the fundamentality of qualia (the issue is discussed in the section on connection between qualia and the brain).
+The problem of pointwise binding requires a separate physical law, which also points to the fundamentality of qualia (the issue is discussed in the section on the connection between qualia and the brain).
 If we find a neuron that contains information about a red color point, then the question arises: why does this lead to the color red?
 Without introducing qualia as a separate entity, it cannot be avoided.
 The fact that the brain is divided into regions, and that these regions influence qualia generation,